-ABC Model Standards require completion of 90 hours of post-secondary education in a field directly related to the type of certificate being sought.
+ABC Model Standards require completion of 90 hours of post-secondary education in field directly related to the type of certificate being sought.

 - 14.1 Each jurisdiction shall require Entry Level Training as a requirement for obtaining Level 1 certification.
-The jurisdiction may consider developing a specific training program or adopting existing training from Colleges, Institutes or other training providers. - 14.2 Training should include topics on the following: - 1.
-Critical role played by an Operator in safeguarding public health and the environment - 2.
+The jurisdiction may consider developing a specific training program or adopting existing training from Colleges, Institutes or other training providers. - 14.2 Training should include topics on the following: - Critical role played by an operator in safeguarding public health and the environment - 2.
 Importance of complying with regulatory requirements and the concept of due diligence - 3.
-Ethics and code of conduct of an Operator - 4.
-Principles of water treatment/distribution and or wastewater treatment/collection - a.
-Source characteristics - b.
+Ethics and code of conduct of an operator - Principles of water treatment/distribution and or wastewater treatment/collection - Source characteristics - b.
 Common processes/equipment - c.
 Operational practices - d.
 Monitoring - 5.
 How to respond to adverse test results - 6.
 Importance of complying with safety requirements - 7.
-Other topics deemed necessary by the jurisdiction - 14.3 Each jurisdiction shall determine the appropriate course length.

-The Entry Level Course should be developed independently of the certification exams.
-The purpose of the course is not to prepare an Operator to write certification exams, but rather to provide an overview of essential concepts and principles which all Operators should be knowledgeable on.
+Other topics deemed necessary by the jurisdiction - 14.3 Each jurisdiction shall determine the appropriate course length. - 14.4 The Entry Level Course should be developed independently of the certification exams.
+The purpose of the course is not to prepare an operator to writer certification exams, but rather to provide an overview of essential concepts and principles which all operators should be knowledgeable on.

-Approved: April 20, 2010

-Revised: March 22, 2012
+Approved: April 20, 2010 Revised: March 22, 2012

 September 19, 2014

-15.0: Operator Certification Examination Appeals
+15.0: Appeals